Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 How To Use FHA Cash-Out Refinance Loan Proceeds

-Did you know that some FHA loans have specific guidelines as to how the loan funds may be used?
-For example, if you applied for an FHA 203(k) rehab loan, you are allowed to use loan proceeds to pay for contractors, labor, and materials associated with your rehab loan project.
+Did you know that some FHA loans have specific guidelines regarding how the loan funds may be used?
+For example, if you applied for an FHA 203(k) rehab loan, you can use loan proceeds to pay for contractors, labor, and materials associated with your rehab loan project.
 You cannot use these funds for unapproved purposes.

 And when it comes to the improvements themselves?
 The loan proceeds are restricted to approved projects only; you can’t use the rehab loan funds to pay for a new swimming pool or barbecue pit.